Skip to content

 Gross and net concepts: The term net is used in two senses in the national accounts.
 A net indicator is either the difference between two gross indicators, e.g. gross income and gross expenditure, or a gross indicator minus consumption of fixed capital (= ”depreciations”).
 Consumption of fixed capital is a measure for the physical and technical deterioration during a period.
 In the national accounts tables, we distinguish between the two concepts as follows:

-Positive borrowing or lending, net, reflects that the disposable income has been sufficient to cover the period’s consumption and investment activity.
-The ‘surplus’ increases the stock of securities, cash and bank deposits held.
+A positive net lending / borrowing indicates that the disposable income has been sufficient to cover the period's consumption and investment activity.
+The profit increases the portfolio of securities, cash, bank deposits and can also reduce debt.

-Negative borrowing or lending, net, reflects that the disposable income has not been sufficient to cover the period’s consumption and investment activity.
-The ‘deficit’ reduces the stock of securities, cash and bank deposits held.
+A negative net lending / borrowing, means that disposable income has not been sufficient to cover the period's consumption and investment activity.
+The deficit reduces the portfolio of securities, cash and bank deposits and increases debt.

-The borrowing or lending, net, of the total economy is the sum of the borrowing or lending of the institutional sectors.
-It represents the financial savings made available by the total economy to the rest of the world (if it is positive) or received from the rest of the world (if it is negative).
-The borrowing or lending, net, of the total economy equals the borrowing or lending, net, of the rest of the world, only with the sign reversed.
+The net lending/borrowing of the total economy, is the sum of the net lending / borrowing of the institutional sectors.
+It represents the financial savings that the total economy makes available to the rest of the world (if it is positive) or receives from abroad (if it is negative).
+The total net lending / borrowing, are equal to the foreign net lending / borrowing, but with the opposite sign.

-Note that a statement of account does not necessarily have to be available for a unit to match the definition.
-It suffices that the unit, if so desired or required, would be able to keep a meaningful statement of account.
+An account does not necessarily have to be available for an entity to meet the definition.
+It is sufficient that the entity, if it so desires or is required by it, will be able to keep meaningful accounts.

 Public consumption expenditure: Public consumption expenditure includes services that the public makes available free of charge, and where it is not possible to refer the consumption to individuals, e.g. the national defence and the administration of justice.

-Social transfers in kind: Consists of individual goods and services that general government or NPISH transfers to the individual households regardless if these goods and services are purchased on the market or produced as non-market production with general government or NPISH.
+Social transfers in kind: Individual goods and services that general government or NPISH transfers to individual households, regardless of whether they are purchased on the market or produced as non-market output.

 Statistical unit